Homemade Bisquick Mix

 sliced biscuit on a white plate with jam

-Use them for topping casseroles likes my French Onion Chicken or simply serving alongside your favorite soup or salad.
+Use them for topping casseroles likes my French Onion Chicken Casserole or simply serving alongside your favorite soup or salad.

 And of course, for breakfast to make eggs Benedict, a breakfast sandwich or with creamed chipped beef.
 I always liked mine with just butter and honey, but hubby prefers his with jam like cherry or loquat.